ssambinelli/ssambinelli/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/sabrinasambinelli/](https://www.linkedin.com/in/sabrinasambinelli/)

-- :zap: Currently fluent in two languages (English and Portuguese) and working on improve my knoledge on Intalian and Spanish
+- :zap: Currently fluent in two languages (English and Portuguese) and working on improve my knowledge on Intalian and Spanish

 <h3 align="left">Connect with me:</h3>